mainmatter/mainmatter.com/blog/_posts/2017-11-13-enginification.md

 ```

 Within the app we import the style definitions for the common addon, so all the
-styles for the components are included.
+styles for the components are included and we can use the `variables`, `colors`
+and `mixins` defined in the common addon.

 ```scss
 // app/styles/app.scss